Wilmslow Road bus corridor: Major routes

-Route 41 (CrossCity)
+Route 41

-Route 41 is operated by Go North West, branded as CrossCity, using a dedicated fleet of Mercedes Citaro buses running up to every 15 minutes, Monday to Saturday, and every 30 minutes, on Sundays, running between Middleton, North Manchester General Hospital, Manchester, Northenden and Sale.
-The evening 41 service is split between Stagecoach, who runs every hour between Middleton and Manchester and Go North West, who runs every hour between Sale and Manchester.
-The service was once served by First and Finglands, as well as Stagecoach on its X41 (Acrrington – Manchester) and 143 (West Didsbury – Manchester) services respectively.
+Route 41 is operated by Stagecoach Manchester, running on Mondays to Saturdays up to every 20 minutes and every 30 minutes on Sundays between Middleton, North Manchester General Hospital, Manchester, Northenden and Sale.
+The evening 41 service runs every hour.
+The service was once served by First, Finglands Coachways and Go North West, as well as Stagecoach on its X41 (Altrincham – Manchester) and 143 (West Didsbury – Manchester) services respectively.

 Routes 42/42A

-These services run for the entire route and beyond.
-Route 42 is not as frequent as similar service 142, operated by Stagecoach Manchester between Manchester and Stockport.
-Stagecoach services also use, along with route 43, hybrid bus vehicles, the first such on the Stagecoach Manchester fleet.

-Service 42A operates from Reddish to Manchester every 30 minutes, via East Didsbury, Rusholme and to Manchester.
-On Sundays, it runs hourly between Reddish and East Didsbury only.
+These services run for the entire length of the corridor and beyond.
+Service 42, operated by Metroline Manchester, serves the busy Wilmslow Road bus corridor, which includes universities and hospitals, operating via Manchester city centre, Manchester Royal Infirmary, Withington, Didsbury and Stockport.
+Service 42A operates from Reddish to Manchester every 30 minutes, via East Didsbury, Rusholme and to Manchester; on Sundays and evenings on Mondays to Saturdays, it runs hourly between Reddish and East Didsbury only.

-Following their purchase of Finglands, on 27 April 2014, First Greater Manchester extended some route 42 journeys to North Manchester General Hospital under the Cross Connect banner.
-First later closed its Rusholme depot after withdrawing its services on route 42; its South Manchester services which once operated out of the Rusholme depot are now run by Go North West.